Attention Capture: Model

 \paragraph{Designer's problem.} There is a designer with preferences over the DM's stopping time $f: \mathcal{T} \to \mathbb{R}$ which is strictly increasing.
 The designer's problem is

 noting that the supremum is taken over the whole space of dynamic information structures.
-We will assume enough regularity assumptions so that the set of feasbile joint distributions is closed hence the supremum is obtained.\footnote{For instance, a bounded set of times would suffice, or when the cost of delay grows quicker than linearly and the designer's value for attention does not grow too quickly.
-See Online Appendix \ref{onlineappendix:topology} for a formal discussion.}
+The set of feasible stopping times is closed and we will assume enough regularity assumptions on $f$ to ensure the supremum is obtained.\footnote{See Online Appendix \ref{onlineappendix:topology} for a formal discussion.}

-\paragraph{Binary environment.} Say that we are in the binary environment if $\Theta = A = \{0,1\}$.
-This assumption is not maintained and is stated explicitly when used.